Neutron-neutral particle mixing and its observable consequences

-Following Ref. \cite{mckeen2016c}, the absorptive amplitude $\Gamma_{12}$, which describes the transition through on-shell intermediate states, can be approximately given by
+Following Ref. \cite{mckeen2016c}, the absorptive amplitude $\Gamma_{12}$, which describes the $n$-$\bar{n}$ oscillation through on-shell intermediate states, can be approximately given by

 Note Eq. (\ref{gamma12}) differs from Eq.
 (11) of Ref. \cite{mckeen2016c} by a factor associated with the $n$-$\eta$ mixing.
 The dispersive amplitude $M_{12}$, which describes the $n$-$\bar{n}$ transition through off-shell intermediate particles, can be estimated according to Fig. \ref{m12} (b).
-Assuming single-particle contribution is dominated, the general form of $M_{12}$ can be given by (see e.g. Refs. \cite{marshak1969theory,mckeen2016c})
+Assuming that the single-particle process makes a dominating contribution, the general form of $M_{12}$ can be given by (see e.g. Refs. \cite{marshak1969theory,mckeen2016c})

 In the first step, the sum runs over all the intermediate particles $\psi_i$.
 The Mandelstam variable $s$ is defined in the conventional way and in the rest frame of the neutron it takes the value $s=m_n^2$. $A(n \rightarrow \psi_i) \equiv \bra{\eta(p^{\prime})} \hat{O} \ket{n(p)}$ is the amplitude in connection with the $n$-$\eta$ oscillation.
-In the second step, the approximate is made based on the assumption that $M_{12}$ is predominantly contributed by the process depicted in Fig. \ref{m12}, where $\eta$ is the only intermediate particle.
+In the second step, an approximation is made based on the assumption that $M_{12}$ is predominantly contributed by the process depicted in Fig. \ref{m12} (b), where $\eta$ is the only intermediate particle.
 According to Eq. (\ref{gamma12}) and (\ref{m12eq}), the ratio between $\Gamma_{12}$ and $M_{12}$ takes the form:

-This expression shows that by taking the ratio between $\Gamma_{12}$ and $M_{12}$ a large degree of uncertainty arising from the parameters such as $\lambda_1$, $\lambda_2$, $m_{\phi}$ and $|\psi_q (0)|^2$, could be eliminated.
+This expression shows that by taking the ratio between $\Gamma_{12}$ and $M_{12}$ a large degree of uncertainty arising from the parameters, such as $\lambda_{11}$, $\mu_{11}$, $m_{\phi}$ and $|\psi_q (0)|^2$, could be eliminated.

 Once $\Gamma_{12}$ and $M_{12}$ are known, the observable consequences arising from the $n$-$\bar{n}$ oscillation can be obtained based on Eq. (\ref{eqkappa}).
-The $n$-$\bar{n}$ oscillation time reported by the ILL experiments is around $0.86 \times 10^{8}$ s \cite{baldo1994new}, which imposes a stringent constraint: $M_{12} \simeq |\delta| \lesssim 7.7 \times 10^{-30}$ MeV \cite{nussinov2020using,berezhiani2021possible}.
-With the help of this constraint, the impact of the $n$-$\bar{n}$ oscillation on the mass and lifetime of the mass eigenstates $N_1$ and $N_2$ can be evaluated based on Eq. (\ref{eq6}) and (\ref{eq7}).
-Furthermore, the mass of the color triplet boson can also be estimated according to Eq. (\ref{m12eq}).
+The $n$-$\bar{n}$ oscillation time reported by the ILL experiments is around $0.86 \times 10^{8}$ s \cite{baldo1994new}, which imposes a stringent constraint: $M_{12} \lesssim |\delta| \lesssim 7.7 \times 10^{-30}$ MeV \cite{nussinov2020using,berezhiani2021possible}.
+With the help of this constraint, the impact of the $n$-$\bar{n}$ oscillation on the masses and lifetimes of the mass eigenstates $N_1$ and $N_2$ can be evaluated based on Eq. (\ref{eq6}) and (\ref{eq7}) in Appendix \ref{appa}.
+Furthermore, the bounds on the mass of the color multiplet boson can also be estimated according to Eq. (\ref{m12eq}).